siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-10-25-prof-jaydeb-sarkar.md

 date: 2013-10-25
 speaker: "Prof Jaydeb Sarkar, ISI Bangalore"
 title: "Beurling-Lax-Halmos Theorem and Operator Theory"
 time: "3:30 - 4:30 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 This talk will be an elementary introduction to (Hilbert) module approach to operator theory.
 We explore the relationship of the classical